xiaoyunyang/xiaoyunyang.github.io/content/post/startup-seed-funding.md

 1. Incorporate your startup as a LLC, C-Corp, or S-Corp.
 I used LegalZoom to incorporate LooseLeaf as a single-entity LLC.
 2. Once you obtain documentation to verify your company's existence, you can obtain a DUNS number.
 I called the number listed on the [Dun & Bradstreet's website](https://www.dnb.com/duns-number/get-a-duns.html) to have them email me a link to submit copies of the business documentation.
 I submitted a Certificate of Organization and EIN Confirmation and Application.
 3. You have to wait a few days for the DUNS number to get entered into the system.
 Once that happens, you can start your SAM registration.
+SAM registration takes up to 3 weeks.
 4. Register your company with the SBIR.
 See https://www.sbir.gov/registration/
+5. Register your company with NSF in [Research.gov](https://www.research.gov/research-portal/appmanager/base/desktop?_nfpb=true&_pageLabel=research_home_page) (Online Grant Management for the NSF Community).
+Only after registering with Research.gov can you login to FastLane and begin preparing your proposal.
-4. Once you completed completed your SAM registration, you can begin entering your proposal in FastLane.
+6. Once your SAM registration and Research.gov registration are activated, you can begin entering your proposal in [FastLane](https://www.fastlane.nsf.gov/).
+It is recommended you explore FastLane before submitting your application.

 ## SAM Registration